ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

  540 END
 ```

-The program does not need a lot of introductions or explanations, but 2 points need a few words.
+The program does not need a lot of introductions or explanations, it is pretty BASIC, but 2 points need a few words.

 The monster can move diagonally according to which direction it sees us, but it
 does not coming directly to us, as it chooses at random its next movement that wil bring it closer to us.
+This makes the game interesting and dynamic and you cannot end up with a choreography, thus, the endless fun with such a simple game!

 The monster's detection of our direction is saved in variable `D` and it is translated as in the following picture

 ![]({{ site.url }}/images/monster_chase_monster_directions.svg)

+if the player is located to the East of the monster `D` becomes 1. if the player is NorthEast of the monster `D` becomes 2 etc.

-When porting old programs, functions like `RND()` or `ROUND()` must be  looked up in the manual so that the same behaviour is duplicated.
+When porting old programs, functions like `RND()` or `ROUND()` must be  looked up in the manual so that the same behaviour is replicated.
 On Atari BASIC, according to the [manual](http://www.atarimania.com/documents/Atari-Basic-Reference-Manual-Rev-C.pdf), the `RND()` works as follows:

 ```